Andy Hawthorne

-Andy Hawthorne, OBE is a British evangelist, author and founder of The Message Trust, a Christian mission organisation based in Manchester, UK.
-Working for over 30 years with young people and communities across the UK.
-His initiatives and the work of The Message Trust have been particularly directed at those who are traditionally hard to reach, in prison or from disadvantaged communities.
-Originally focused in Greater Manchester, The Message now works across the UK with hubs in Scotland, Wales, London, the Midlands and the North East, as well as Manchester.
-They also work internationally in Cape Town, South Africa, Vancouver, Canada and Annaberg-Buchholz, Germany.
-The story of The Message is told in his books, The Message 20: Celebrating Two Decades of Changed Lives and Being The Message: Lessons learned on the frontline of mission.
+The Message Trust has been working with young people and communities across the UK for over 30 years; its initiatives and work have been particularly directed at those who are traditionally hard to reach, in prison, or from disadvantaged communities.
+Originally focused in Greater Manchester, The Message now works across the UK, with hubs in Scotland, Wales, London, the Midlands, and the North East, as well as Manchester.
+They also work internationally in Cape Town, South Africa, Vancouver, Canada, and Annaberg-Buchholz, Germany.